semantic-systems/text-to-SHACL/resources/requirements_decomposition/guv_uebergangsgeld.md

 <b>Requirements decomposition</b>:

-1. User has statutory accident insurance* (GREEN)
+1. User has statutory accident insurance [1] (GREEN)
 2. User had an insurance event (YELLOW: definition of the terms in a legal sense must be inferred or explained):
 	- accident at work OR
 	- a commuting accident OR
 	- a recognized occupational disease.
 3. As a result of the insurance event, the user takes part in occupational rehabilitation.
 (YELLOW: which measures are qualified must be inferred or explained)

-*Not explicitly mentioned in the requirements text, but can be inferred from the benefit's name
+[1] Not explicitly mentioned in the requirements text, but implied by the benefit's name.